akasprak/akasprak-website/content/home/publications.md

 # Order that this section appears on the page.
 weight: 90

-title: Recent Publications
+title: Featured Publications
-subtitle: ''
+subtitle: 'For all publications/talks/posters, see my Google Scholar page'

 content:
   # Filter on criteria